Spencer-Mortensen/parallel-processor/README.md

 # parallel-processor

-You can use this "parallel-processor" library to run many pieces of code at once--and the collect the results at the end..
+You can use this "parallel-processor" library to run many pieces of code at once--and the collect the results at the end.

 Here's an example: